 A Note About Licensing Issues

 One of the ways the law tries to minimize the dangers posed by inexperienced drivers is to impose strict licensing requirements.
 Drivers pursuing a commercial driver’s license (CDL) must go through training and testing before they are granted the license and allowed to go to work for a commercial trucking company.

 However, because the demand for drivers can be so high, there is a market for forged documents for people who want to go to work without going through all the training.
 A 2006 report from the Department of Transportation found 15,000 suspected cases of fraudulent licenses in 27 states across the country.
 Those drivers may have failed their safety exams, failed to seek training at all, or be covering up past safety violations that have cost them their legitimate license.
 These unqualified drivers pose an extra risk on the road.

-If You Are Hurt in a Truck Accident, You May Be Entitled to Compensation
+If You Are Hurt in a Truck Accident in Texas, You May Be Entitled to Compensation

 If an experienced truck driver causes an accident in which you are injured, you may be able to recover damages to cover:

 - Lost wages—including anticipated future losses due to disability